pascallaliberte/sharpen.page/review-standard.md

 If you want, nothing stopping you from making a version of your landing page that just has those sections and plug that secret URL into this standard review.
 After you pay, change the URL as often as you like.

-## You'll Leave with a New Lens on how Visitors Experience Your Landing Page
+## You'll Leave with a New Lens on How Visitors Experience Your Landing Page

 After you watch the video, you'll have:

-* **Learned about the lens of the Jobs-to-be-done Forces of Progress**, and how your visitor will experience your site, their mental back and forth in determining whether to give your product a shot or not;
+* **Learned about the lens of the Jobs-to-be-done Forces of Progress**, and how your visitor will experience your site, their **mental back and forth** in determining whether to give your product a shot or not.
+You won't be able to unlearn it, and because it'll be your site, you'll be able to **self-judge your site as if you're a visitor**;
 * **Learned what you can do to punch up the top of your landing page** so your visitors say "I feel understood" and "I'm in the right spot";
 * **Learned about feature anxiety** and how to communicate just the features that'll help your visitor advance on their job-to-be-done;
 * **Helped you decide whether you're charging the right amount for your product**, and whether a "Sign up for free" really does the job for your product's landing page;